davidbrandfonbrener/davidbrandfonbrener.github.io/_posts/2021-02-25-overparam-bandit.md

 $$

+We run 50 seeds, each corresponding to an independent sample of $s_i, a_i, r_i $ tuples, and plot the results in the figure below.
 Better policies have lower regret and the optimal policy has zero regret.
+We include the regret of a random policy to get a sense of scale and find that policy-based algorithms perform much worse than value-based algorithms.

 ![blog_bar](/assets/img/overparam_bandit/blog_bar.png)